 Step 4: Deciding Whether to Compete

 There are three main reasons why businesses ultimately decide to enter the ring in a price war.
-These are:
+If:

-- If they’re a big company with multiple products where they can drastically reduce prices in one area, while still reaping profits in another.
+- They are a big company with multiple products where they can drastically reduce prices in one area, while still reaping profits in another.

 Once you’ve done the research and you decide a price reduction is needed, try these short-term price reduction tactics.
 These will allow you to not only test your market to see if prices will indeed drive your sales up, but allow you to do it without making long-term price cuts which could harm your bottom line.